Navdevl/turbohustle/content/blog/fuel-trims.md

 ![](/img/2018/05/FUEL PUMP.jpg)

 Assume that there is an improper fuel pump which could not meet the fuel requirements so there is a prevailing lean condition.
 So the lean condition is compensated with a positive fuel trim.
 When idling the effect of the fuel pump is not so great compared to partial and full load conditions.
-This means the fuel trim is minimum in the lower load ranges and increases with the increase in the load
+This means the fuel trim is minimum in the lower load ranges and increases with the increase in the load.